MoscaDotTo/Winapp2/winapp2ool/Readme.md

   * Enabled by default if you have an internet connection
   * Unavailable in offline mode

-* Toggle Download (Non-CCleaner)
+* Toggle Download (non-CCleaner)
-  * Toggles downloading the Non-CCleaner winapp2.ini
+  * Toggles downloading the non-CCleaner winapp2.ini
   * CCleaner users should not use this option
   * Disabled by default
   * Unavailable if downloading is disabled